DocTer: Documentation Guided Fuzzing for Testing Deep Learning API Functions: Evaluation and Results

 We implement an unguided input generation tool as the \emph{baseline}.
 The only difference between \tool and the baseline is that the baseline has no knowledge of constraints.
 Specifically, the baseline generates 2,000 random inputs for parameters without any constraint knowledge.
 For a fair comparison, we convert the generated array inputs to tensors assuming that the baseline minimally knows which input arguments should be tensors.
 Without this conversion, non-tensor input arguments are trivially rejected by PyTorch and MXNet, thus very ineffective in exercising the code in depth.

-The extracted constraints can be used together with other input generation tools to improve their testing effectiveness.
+The extracted constraints can be used together with other input-generation tools to improve their testing effectiveness.
 In this paper, we choose to implement our own baseline instead of using existing fuzzers~\cite{afl,honggfuzz,libfuzzer} such as AFL~\cite{afl} for practical reasons.
 These fuzzers cannot test Python code: the most popular language for DL.
 Moreover, these fuzzers require code coverage, which is currently unavailable across Python and C++.
 Instead of code coverage, \tool uses constraints extracted from documents to guide the testing of both Python and C++ code, by generating inputs for the Python API functions, in which C++ code is invoked.
 In addition, existing fuzzers~\cite{afl,honggfuzz,libfuzzer} generate inputs in the format of a sequence of byte arrays.
 Randomly mutating some bytes is unlikely to generate valid DL-specific inputs.
-Our baseline is similar to AFL with two enhancements: (1) knowledge of tensors and (2) automatically testing Python and C++ code.\xz{I am confused.
-From your description, your tools including the baseline do not mutate inputs.
-Why you say your baseline is similar to AFL?}
+Our baseline is similar to AFL with two enhancements: (1) knowledge of tensors and (2) automatically testing Python and C++ code.

-\textbf{Bugs in libraries code:} Table~\ref{tab:num_bugs_summary} presents the number of \textit{verified new bugs, new bugs, all bugs}, and \textit{buggy APIs (in ``()")} found by the baseline and \tool.
+\textbf{Bugs in libraries code:} Table~\ref{tab:num_bugs_summary} presents the number of \textit{verified new bugs, new bugs, all bugs}, found by the baseline and \tool.
 A bug is verified if it has been fixed or confirmed by the developers.
 A new bug refers to a previously unknown bug that we reported.
 The unverified new bugs are reproducible and waiting for developers' responses.
 We count one bug for each required fixing location.

 \tool detects \oursAll bugs, including \oursNewAll previously unknown bugs, \oursNewVeri of which have been verified by the developers (\newBugFixed fixed and \newBugConfirmed confirmed).
 Of the \newBugFixed fixed bugs, \newBugFixedC are fixed in C++, \newBugFixedPy are fixed in Python, \newBugFixedboth are fixed in both, and \newBugFixedunknown is fixed silently after we reported.
 The \oursAll bugs cause \numAPICrashTotal APIs to fail because one bug can cause failures in multiple APIs but are fixed in one location.
 We count them as \oursAll instead of \numAPICrashTotal bugs.
 Of the \numAPICrashTotal buggy APIs, \numAPICrashDep have parameters with constraint dependencies. \tool has also detected \knownBugFixed ($\oursAll-\oursNewAll$) known bugs that have been fixed in the nightly versions.